ankityadav337/Simon-Says-MINI-PROJECT/README.md

 # Simon-Says-MINI-PROJECT
-This is the mini project ,mostly use javaScript
+This is the mini project ,mostly use javaScript.